cyrillegin/dragonfly/README.md

 ###### Raspberry Pi basic setup

 Get the latest pi image from the raspberry pi website and flash it to an ssd.
+In terminal connected to the pi, run the following commands:

+- `sudo ./utility/setupPi.sh`

 #### Development